MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/walkthrough-registering-configuring-simplespa-application-adal-js.md

 ---
-title: "Walkthrough: Registering and configuring SimpleSPA application with adal.js (Common Data Service for Apps) | Microsoft Docs"
+title: "Walkthrough: Registering and configuring SimpleSPA application with adal.js (Common Data Service) | Microsoft Docs"
 description: "This walkthrough describes the process of registering and configuring the simplest Single Page Application (SPA) to access data in Dynamics 365 Customer Engagement using adal.js and Cross-origin Resource Sharing (CORS)."
 keywords: ""
 ms.date: 02/12/2019